Bamang Felix

 Bamang Felix is an Indian politician from the state of Arunachal Pradesh.
 Felix was elected unopposed from the Nyapin seat in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a National Congress Party candidate.

+Bamang Felix also worked as home minister and also as Arunachal Pradesh parliamentary secretary (education).

+Bamang Felix earlier served as Congress Legislature Party (CLP) spokesperson.